jvietman/EzGdClient/README.md

 # EzGdClient (WIP)
-The EzGdClient is a Geometry Dash client that makes modifying your game file easier.
+The EzGdClient is a Geometry Dash client that makes modifying your game files easier.

 ![EzGdClient](https://i.imgur.com/nnxHYNu.png "EzGdClient")